Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild: Discussion with Other LLM Aggregation Techniques

 \section{Discussion with Other LLM Aggregation Techniques}

-Thus far, we have been mainly focusing on two LLM aggregation techniques: model merging and mixture.
-In this section, we discuss other potential techniques that could help models work together.
+Thus far, we mainly focus on two LLM aggregation techniques: model merging and mixture.
+In this section, we discuss other potential techniques that could help scaling existing LLMs.

-\paragraph{Model Stacking.} Research has demonstrated that stacking a model's parameters on top of itself can accelerate training convergence as opposed to training a model of double the size from scratch \cite{gong2019efficient, gu2020transformer, wang2023learning, wu2024llama, kim2023solar}.
+\paragraph{Model Stacking.} Research has demonstrated that stacking a model itself can accelerate training convergence as opposed to training a model of double the size from scratch \cite{gong2019efficient, gu2020transformer, wang2023learning, wu2024llama, kim2023solar}.
 This concept can be extended naturally to stack multiple models as one larger model.
 Our experimental results indicate that model stacking with lightweight fine-tuning can yield superior performance compared to various merging and mixture models.
-For instance, stacking Llama 7B and Vicuna 7B can achieve $\ge55\%$ on the MMLU benchmark.
+For instance, stacking 7B Llama-2-chat and Vicuna can achieve $\ge55\%$ on the MMLU benchmark.
 When compared to model mixture, model stacking offers less flexibility in terms of model choices.
-Although the resulting architecture is more standardized than MoE, increasing the model depth through stacking also results in higher latency than mixture models where subnetworks are inferenced in parallel.
+Although the resulting architecture is more standardized than MoE, increasing the model depth through stacking also results in higher latency than mixture models where subnetworks infer in parallel.
 Additionally, model stacking does not simplify the design space, such as determining whether, which, and how many layers should be dropped when stacking two heterogeneous models.
-We refer interested readers to Appendix \ref{sec:more_stack} for fine-grained empirical analysis.
+We conducted a preliminary investigation employing model stacking techniques to address two primary research questions: \uline{($1$)} Can model stacking effectively combine the capabilities of two distinct models and surpass the performance of self-stacking a single model? \uline{($2$)} What is the impact of layer dropping on stacking performance?

+Specifically, we examine the relationship between the number of dropped layers ($K$) and the resulting downstream task accuracy.
+To this end, we selected 7B Llama-2-Chat and Vicuna as the base models and fine-tuned the stacked models for 10 billion tokens.
+The obtained results are presented in Table \ref{table:stacking_perf}.
+In the initial two rows, we report the performance of the two base models, revealing that Llama and Vicuna exhibit advantages on different datasets.
+In the subsequent two rows, we observe that stacking dissimilar models generally outperforms self-stacked models, and the weaknesses of one model can be compensated for by another stronger one.
+Moving forward, we explored the effects of varying the number of dropped layers.
+Our findings indicate that even when dumping half of each model ($K=16$), the stacked 7B models can still significantly enhance performance across tasks.

 \paragraph{Model Communication.} Model communication \cite{wu2023autogen, li2024camel, liang2023encouraging} is a framework that enables the development of LLM applications through the use of multiple conversable agents that collaborate to complete tasks.
 This approach allows developers to design complex LLM application workflows as multi-agent conversations, where agents with various roles and capabilities, driven by LLMs, tools, or human inputs, interact with each other.
 Unlike model merging, mixture, and stacking techniques, LLM communication is orthogonal to the primary focus of this paper because it does not modify the model weights; instead, it leverages the in-context learning and conversational capabilities of LLMs to coordinate agents.
 An empirical comparison with this class of methods is beyond the scope of this study and will be explored in future research.